MakerPnP/egui_deferred_table/README.md

 - [added] Support for row parameters in addition to column parameters.
 - [changed] Move some methods from the `DeferredTableDataSource` to `DeferredTableRender`.
 This allows multiple projections (aka 'views') of the same data source using different renderers.
 See the new 'projections' example.
+- [changed] each cell has a consistent ID based on the cell kind and any applicable mapped row/column index.

 ### 0.1.4 (2025/09/10)